Rear garden transformation – Hersham, Walton-on-Thames

 The new owners wanted a complete reset: open lawn for children, productive vegetable beds, a proper dining terrace and planting that supported wildlife without becoming high maintenance.
 The garden needed to feel lighter, more welcoming and clearly connected to the house.

-Selective removal of boundary conifers restored light and revealed the garden’s true proportions.
-The layout was reorganised into functional zones rather than one continuous expanse – open lawn for play, raised beds in the sunniest position for vegetables and a York stone terrace close to the house for dining.
+Selective removal of the boundary conifers restored light and revealed the garden’s true proportions.
+The layout was reorganised into functional zones rather than one continuous expanse: open lawn for play, raised beds in the sunniest position for vegetables and a York stone terrace close to the house for dining.
+A bespoke black-treated pine pergola over the terrace anchored the dining space and gave the garden a clear architectural focus.
 Planting combined native structure from Cornus sanguinea and Viburnum opulus with pollinator-friendly perennials such as Echinacea purpurea and Verbena bonariensis.
 A small wildflower strip reduced mowing while increasing biodiversity.

 Construction details

 Following clearance and stump grinding, the lawn area was rotavated and levelled with imported topsoil where required before new turf was laid.
-The York stone terrace was built on a properly compacted sub-base to ensure stability on clay soil.
+The York stone terrace was built on a properly compacted sub-base to ensure stability on the underlying clay soil.
+The bespoke timber pergola was constructed in black-treated pine, with substantial posts set on concrete foundations and a proportionate roof structure sized to the terrace below.
 Raised vegetable beds were constructed from timber sleepers and filled with blended topsoil and compost for immediate productivity.
-Mixed native hedging replaced failed fencing, providing screening and ecological value in equal measure.
+Mixed native hedging replaced the failed fencing, providing screening and ecological value in equal measure.

 Results